cs3org/OCM-API/IETF-OCM.md

 recipient from the list of trusted users, along with any related shares.

-For these cases, a notification payload MUST be formed such that the `resourceType` is set to the affected shareType being removed, such as `user` or `group`, and the `notificationType` MUST be one of:
+For these cases, a notification payload is to be formed such that the `resourceType` MUST be omitted, the `shareType` is set to the affected shareType being removed, such as `user` or `group`, and the `notificationType` MUST be one of:
 - "USER_REMOVED", to inform about a single user that was removed or marked as not trusted.
 - "GROUP_REMOVED", to inform about a removed group.